giantswarm/happa/README.md

 It currently depends on `api`, `passage`, and `desmotes`.

-## Getting started with development
+## Getting started with development / demoing

 Requirements: `docker`